benber86/web3mc/README.md

 - Available algorithms: JIT (default), FLZ, CD.
 - Reference: https://github.com/tadpole-labs/eth-compress-py

+Compression uses a different batching argument, as there is usually less needs to reduce input data.
+However if payloads risk exceeding gas/return limits, you can still use `compress_batch` to split into multiple compressed calls

+Compression can be enabled at the global level `Multicall(compress=True, compress_alg="jit")` or at individual function level `aggregate(..., compress=True)`.

 ## Testing
 Install dependencies, make sure you set `WEB3_HTTP_PROVIDER_URI` environment variable